Easter Polish Blessed Breakfast

 About Polish Easter Blessed Breakfast

 To the Christian church and Polish culture, Easter is the highest holiday of the church year.
-After all, it is a celebration of Christ rising from the dead, and our own promise of eternal life in Heaven.
+After all, it is a celebration of Christ rising from the dead.
+And, it is our own promise of eternal life in Heaven.
 The Polish Blessed Breakfast on Easter Sunday morning is a very special event.
-After fasting for 40 days during Lent, the enormous breakfast is an inviting feast, that’s certain to put back on some of the weight loss in fasting over the past 40 days.
+After fasting for 40 days during Lent, the enormous breakfast is an inviting feast, that’s certain to put back on some of the weight loss in fasting for the past 40 days.
+The Polish Blessed breakfast begins with the Easter Blessed Basket.

-But first, let’s dial back to Holy Saturday.
-On the morning of Holy Saturday, Christians fill a basket with portions of items on the Easter Sunday breakfast menu.
+This sacred Polish tradition begins on Holy Saturday.
+Christians fill a basket with portions of items on the Easter Sunday breakfast menu.
 This includes bread, meats, eggs, sweet bread, and more.
 It even includes salt, pepper, butter, horseradish, and wine.
 Yes, the Easter Blessed Breakfast includes wine!

-In Christen churches with large Polish communities and even other Christian churches, there is a special Holy Saturday morning ceremony.
+In churches with large Polish communities and some other Christian churches, there is a special Holy Saturday morning ceremony.
 If you have never attended, it is a fantastic event.
 Just before the ceremony the church is a buzz with cheerful conversation and laughter.
-After all, the long Lenten season is past, and the celebration of tomorrow’s Easter is truly something to put you in a celebratory mood.
+After all, the long Lenten season is past.
+And, tomorrow’s Easter celebration is truly something to put you in a celebratory mood.
 In addition, outside of the church walls, spring is breaking out all over.
 As the ceremony is about to begin, the participants open all of the items in their baskets.
 The pleasant aroma is all but overwhelming.

 The ceremony is relatively short.
 The presiding priest says a few prayers and makes a few comments, usually about the pleasant aromas.
 Then he blesses the baskets with holy water.
 Upon completion of the ceremony, participants wrap the food back up and take the Easter blessed basket home.